boscoh/pdbstruct/README.md

 2. `pdbstruct volume` - volume calculator and generator of fake atoms that fill the space.
 3. `pdstruct asa` - calculates and saves atomic ASA to the bfactor column.

-This was formerly known as [Hollow](https://github.com/boscoh/hollow) but has been renamed to reflect its potential use for other packages:
+This was formerly known as [Hollow](https://github.com/boscoh/hollow) but was renamed because significant improvements in v2.0 means the package can serve as a general module for efficient protein analysis:

 - modern packaging and cli
 - mmCIF parsers and writers